Student Code of Conduct Policy

 Suspension

-• Temporary separation from Minnesota State Community and Technical College for a specified amount of time.
-Suspended students may not attend and/or register for classes, live in on campus housing, or participate in/attend any Minnesota State Community and Technical College sponsored events.
+- The respondent is temporarily separated from the College for a specified amount of time.
+Suspended students may not attend and/or register for classes, live in on-campus housing or participate in/attend any College-sanctioned events.

-• Additional requirements may be imposed at the end of the suspension period by Minnesota State Community and Technical College as a condition of re-admittance.
+- Additional requirements may be imposed by the College at the end of the suspension period as a condition of re-admittance.

 Expulsion

-• Permanent separation from Minnesota State Community and Technical College.
-Expelled students may not attend and/or register for classes, live in on campus housing, or participate in/attend any Minnesota State Community and Technical College sponsored events.
+- The respondent is permanently separated from the College.
+Expelled students may not attend and/or register for classes, live in on-campus housing or participate in/attend any College-sanctioned events.

-• Expelled students may appeal to the Vice President for Academic and Student Affairs after seven calendar years to be re-admitted.
+- After seven calendar years, expelled students may appeal to the Vice President of Student Affairs to be re-admitted.

 Summary Suspension